Louise Alexander (dancer)

-Louise Alexander (June 29/30, 1888 – October 29, 1958), born Jennie Louise Spalding, was an American theatrical and social exhibition dancer between 1905 and 1916.
+Louise Alexander (born Jennie Louise Spalding; June 29/30, 1888 – October 29, 1958) was an American theatrical and social exhibition dancer between 1905 and 1916.
 She began as a chorus girl, soon became a pantomime dancer (Apache dance, temptress dance), then an exhibition social dancer in restaurants and on the vaudeville stage.

 Early life

 Jennie Louise Spalding was born in Hartford, Kentucky on June 29 or 30, 1888.
 Her mother was Nanna/Nannie/Nancy Alexander Spalding and her father was William L. Spalding.
 Until the age of 18 she lived in Kentucky, primarily in either Louisville, where her father worked, or Owensboro, where her grandparents lived.
 In late 1905 she moved to New York City and adopted the stage name Louise Alexander.

 Career

 Chorus girl

 Between 1905 and 1908 Louise Alexander worked as a chorus girl in musicals on Broadway and on tour.
 Her parts frequently included speaking roles.
 She appeared in The Earl and the Girl, The Social Whirl, Ziegfeld Follies of 1907, and Follies of 1908.